 Prostate cancer is detectable in its early stages, and physicians should recommend screening for those who are at-risk.
 If you or a loved one received a late prostate cancer diagnosis that may have been due to earlier medical negligence, the attorneys at the Kiley Law are here to help.
 Please contact us today for a free consultation.
-Back To Failure To Diagnose

 Cerebral palsy (CP) is often the result of a preventable birth injury caused by medical negligence.
 The impacts are frequently permanent, and they can extend to family members.
 In these circumstances, CP may be related to the failure to diagnose and respond to complications during delivery, the improper use of forceps or other instruments, or failure to identify risk factors such as umbilical cord prolapse.

 In addition to the physical challenges of CP, the condition is accompanied by extensive medical costs and long-term therapy.
-The Kiley Law Group has decades of success helping medical malpractice victims and their families recover the financial peace of mind they need to move ahead.
+The Kiley Law Group has decades of success helping medical malpractice clients and their families recover the financial peace of mind they need to move ahead.
 Please contact us today for a no-cost consultation.